CENOS-Platform/cenos-docs-antennas/docs/results-overview.md

 sidebar_label: Result overview
 ---

-Once the simulation is done, results will be processed and opened in a separate window. *CENOS Antenna Design* app offers different ways and tools to analyze your antenna design.
+Once the simulation is done, results will be processed and opened in a separate window. *CENOS Radio Frequency* app offers different ways and tools to analyze your antenna design.

 **In this section we will go over the default result evaluation layout for antenna simulation results**.

-**Watch a short video on how to evaluate results in CENOS Antenna Design app**:
+**Watch a short video on how to evaluate results in CENOS Radio Frequency app**:

 <p align="center">